Tessellate (song): Music video

 A music video to accompany the release of "Tessellate" was first released on YouTube on 9 July 2012.
 The video was directed by Alex Southam and is a reworking of the painting The School of Athens by Raphael, using 21st century characters in a room similar to the painting's background (Panthéon, in Paris).
 One of the characters at the very beginning of the clip is wearing a printed T-shirt of the painting.

 Covers

 In 2013, "Tessellate" was covered by English singer and songwriter Ellie Goulding on the deluxe edition of Halcyon Days, the reissue of her second studio album, Halcyon.
 English indie folk band Mumford & Sons also covered the song on BBC Radio 1's Live Lounge on 25 September 2012; their version was included on the compilation album BBC Radio 1's Live Lounge 2013.

 Media usage

 The song is used as the opening theme song to the anime series Ingress.

 The song has been featured in the soundtrack to the television series Day of the Jackal and Alien: Earth.

+Is the ending song of the 1st Season of the television series Atypical.